 If you’re looking for incremental improvements in capacity or yield, or paradigm shifts in overall productivity and performance, dig into the the “how” and “why” your business creates value.

+What is value in business?
 Creating and sustaining value is the purpose of business.
 Value for the consumer.
 Value for the company.
 Value for the individual stakeholders, workers, and partners that make up the business.
 Value for the community and the world.
+In exchange, the business receives goods, services, or money.
 A recent Forbes article puts it succinctly, “the purpose of a company is to have a meaningful vision and then to be profitable in achieving it.”

 When a business starts out, its value proposition and methods for delivering it to its customers are often clear and well-articulated throughout the organization.
 Everyone in leadership and the workforce are on board and rowing in the same direction.

 Over time, however, through rapid growth, responses to market dynamics, economic conditions, and other circumstances, the value proposition and delivery methods can become less clear, more complex, or break down.